jacob2864/stranded-island/Endings/bad-ending/firekillsyou.md

-You accidently start a huge fire and burned to death.
+You accidentally start a huge fire and burned to death.

 **You Died!**